AdamLounsbury/PyCiphers/README.md

 # How to use

+Run `main.py` from a terminal to see a menu of possible operations.
+Current options include encryption/decryption, brute force decryption, and multiple encryption.

-Run `main.py` from a terminal for a user-friendly interface.
-Each cipher may also be executed independently in the python shell or from a terminal.
+Alternatively, each cipher may be executed independently in the Python shell or from a terminal.

 Examples: